Algae eater fish are always popular because nobody likes an aquarium covered in algae.

 Bristlenose Plecos (Ancistrus spp.) are a great addition to any tank, regardless of whether or not you have an algae problem.

-They top out our list as one of the best algae eaters because of their small size, huge appetite, and hardy nature.
+They top our list as one of the best algae-eating fish because of their small size, huge appetite, and hardy nature.

 Unlike the drab tones of most common Plecos, Bristlenose Plecos come in a variety of spotted textures.
 Their showy bristles are modified whiskers; as true catfish, all plecos have them but Bristlenose Plecos take it to a new level.
 Males have larger whiskers, making it (relatively) easy to sex them.